 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 A highly resonant instrument will be maximizing its ability to produce sound.
 The Heiden's resonance is excellent-to-outstanding, with a voice one might expect from a well-played vintage instrument decades old.
 A light to moderate touch will make it ring like a tuning fork, but dig in a bit and it positively throbs with life.

 Overtones are the harmonic frequencies complementing the fundamental tones.
-Generally, these are partials of a plucked string, such as a 3d or 5th, ringing out in harmony with the plucked note.
-Any plucked string will also cause other strings to vibrate sympathetically, adding to the overtones.
+Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
+As luthier Alan Carruth puts it, "An acoustic (instrument) acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
+Every (instrument) is a bit different in this regard."
+An instrument that generates a lot of overtones is said to be 'complex' or 'sparkling,' while one with fewer overtones is said to be 'dry.'
 These complementary frequencies add tonal color and give the sound personality.
-I like a moderate amount of overtones in a mandolin, so I would characterize the Heiden as very good-to-excellent in this regard; it has enough overtonessto add interest and color to the sound, but not so many as to be distracting.
+I like a moderate amount of overtones in a mandolin, so I would characterize the Heiden as very good-to-excellent in this regard; it has enough overtones to add interest and color to the sound, but not so many as to be distracting.

 If the sustain and overtones give an instrument its distinctive 'personality,' timbre or tone describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
+It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet.
 It is this 'quality of personality' I believe most folks refer to when they speak generally about an instrument's 'tone,' and this is a subjective area where metaphor becomes the standard currency.
 While not presuming to impose my own language on others, I offer here my own definitions of commonly used metaphors that I have found useful.
 To my ears, many of these terms refer to points on a spectrum of a given quality.
 For example:

 - 'woody' to 'metallic' - On the woody end, a timbre reminiscent to that of a marimba bar or wooden bell struck by a wooden mallet (thok!) to a sharper, more brilliant timbre on the metallic end.
 A mandolin is made of wood and metal, and its tone will have qualities of both, while the desired proportion of each is a matter of taste.